Peruvian protests (2022–2023)

-The Boluarte government would respond to protests by calling the protests a "threat to democracy" and announcing a national state of emergency on 14 December, suspending some constitutional rights of citizens, including the right preventing troops from staying within private homes and buildings, the right to freedom of movement, the right to freedom of assembly, and the right to "personal freedom and security" for 30 days.
-The Armed Forces and Police have been documented using severe force against the protesters, resulting in at least 60 deaths, over 600 injuries, over 380 arrests and two massacres in Ayacucho and Juliaca.
-The extrajudicial executions, use of torture and violence against detainees has also been reported.
-The government would deny that authorities acted violently and would instead praise officers and troops for their actions.
-Some right-wing groups and the Boluarte government would instead use the terruqueo fear mongering tactic to label some of the protesters as terrorists; a practice that dates back to the internal conflict in Peru and has been condemned by United Nations experts.
-United Nations Special Rapporteur Clément Nyaletsossi Voule said that there was no evidence that terrorist groups were involved in the protests.
+The Boluarte government called the protests a "threat to democracy" and announced a national state of emergency on 14 December, suspending some constitutional rights of citizens, including the right to prevent troops from staying in private homes and buildings, the right to freedom of movement, the right to freedom of assembly, and the right to "personal freedom and security" for 30 days.
+The Peruvian Armed Forces and National Police used severe force against the protesters, resulting in at least 60 deaths, over 600 injuries, over 380 arrests and two massacres, in Ayacucho and Juliaca.
+Extrajudicial executions use of torture and violence against detainees were also reported.
+The government denied that authorities acted violently and praised officers and troops for their actions.

+Some right-wing groups and the Boluarte government used the terruqueo fear-mongering tactic to label some of the protesters as terrorists, a practice dating to the internal conflict in Peru that United Nations experts have condemned.
+United Nations Special Rapporteur Clément Nyaletsossi Voule said there was no evidence that terrorist groups were involved in the protests.
 Terruqueos by government officials provided impunity to authorities and increased the risk of violence.
-Human rights organizations have criticized the response of the Boluarte government and authorities as well as the government's inclusion of the Armed Forces in responding to the protests due to the history of troops killing protesters with impunity.
-Multiple ministers resigned from Boluarte's cabinet throughout the series of protests following acts of violence perpetrated by authorities.
-Since at least December 2022, opposition protesters often chant the slogan «Dina asesina» (‘Dina the murderer’) and even sing a song of the same name.
-The Attorney general of Peru, Patricia Benavides, announced investigations on 10 January 2023 for the alleged crimes of genocide, aggravated homicide, and serious injuries against President Dina Boluarte, Prime Minister Alberto Otárola, Minister of the Interior Víctor Rojas, and Minister of Defense Jorge Chávez.
+Human rights organizations criticized the response of the Boluarte government and authorities and the use of the Armed Forces in responding to the protests due to the history of troops killing protesters with impunity.

+Multiple ministers resigned from Boluarte's cabinet during the protests, following acts of violence perpetrated by authorities.
+Since at least December 2022, opposition protesters had chanted the slogan "Dina asesina" ("Dina the murderer") and sung a song of the same name.
+The Attorney general of Peru, Patricia Benavides, announced investigations on 10 January 2023 for the alleged crimes of genocide, aggravated homicide, and serious injuries against Boluarte, Prime Minister Alberto Otárola, Interior minister Víctor Rojas, and Defence minister Jorge Chávez.

-Coverage of the protests by the media in Peru was also criticized by the majority of Peruvians, who believed that media organizations were biased against the demonstrations.
-The two massacres that authorities perpetrated against the majority-indigenous populations in southern Peru did not receive coverage by national media.
-The Inter-American Commission on Human Rights would condemn violent acts carried out by some demonstrators against media personnel.
-Violent far-right protesters, such as La Resistencia, would also attack investigative media outlets critical of the government.
-Pro-Castillo protesters also tried to assault points such as the Colonel FAP Alfredo Mendívil Duarte Airport, which led to clashes between civilians and the military.
+Coverage of the protests by the media in Peru was also criticized by most Peruvians, who believed media organizations were biased against them.
+The massacres that authorities perpetrated against the majority-indigenous populations in southern Peru were not covered by national media.
+The Inter-American Commission on Human Rights condemned violent acts carried out by some demonstrators against media personnel.
+Violent far-right protesters, such as La Resistencia, also attacked investigative media outlets critical of the government.
+Pro-Castillo protesters tried to attack points such as Coronel FAP Alfredo Mendívil Duarte Airport, which led to clashes between civilians and the military.